baallan/ovis/ldms/scripts/ldms_pll-ldms-static-test.rst

 portbase=<K>
    |
    | The listening port numbers assigned to the daemons will be K+i,
      where i is as described for macro LDMSD.
-It is a good idea (to support automated testing) if portbase is set in <input_file> so that each test uses a unique range of ports.
-This enables tests to proceed in parallel on the same node.
+The default value is 10000.

 Group Operations
 -------------------